Novitatrw30/my_portfolio/delivery_delays/README.md

 ## 🔍 Feature Importance
 Top 5 most important features based on model.feature_importances_:
-- Days for shipment (scheduled)
+1. Shipping Mode Clean – Second Class
-- Market_USCA
+2. is_first_class (flag for former “First Class”)
-- Category Name_Girl’s Apparel
+3. Days for shipment (scheduled)
-- Order Region_North Africa
+4. Market_USCA
-- Type_PAYMENT
+5. Order Region_North Africa

 These features play a major role in predicting whether a shipment will be delayed.